EvoLib/evo-lib/docs/index.md

 - [ ] Advanced Visualization
 - [ ] Game Environment Integration (pygame, PettingZoo - early prototypes)

 ---

+### Acknowledgement

+Parts of the documentation, docstrings, and code refactoring were supported by ChatGPT (OpenAI) for language clarity and consistency.
+All conceptual design, experiments, and implementation decisions were made by the author.

+---

 ## License

 MIT License – see [MIT License](https://github.com/EvoLib/evo-lib/tree/main/LICENSE).
 ---

 ```{toctree}